 - Complete the online application form, including the names of two EMU faculty references who are familiar with you, including

 that professor that you hope to work with most closely this summer.

 - Send an unofficial transcript (pdf file) to Diane Farrar (firstname.lastname@example.org), by the end of the day March 19th 2021.

 During the following week, all of the completed applications will be considered by a group of three EMU Biology and Chemistry faculty members, selected from those who do not have any student mentees applying.
 The announcement will be made to all applicants by the end of the day March 26th.

 From the Biology and Chemistry faculty –

-Any questions should be referred to Steve Cessna, Professor of Biochemistry and Suter Chair.
+Any questions should be referred to Steve Cessna, Professor and Suter Chair.